-Category Findings Regional Dynamics Eurostat, the data agency of the European Union identifies NI as one of the poorest regions in the UK in terms of Gross Domestic Product per capita. • NI is the 2nd youngest UK region (median age 38.7) after London (35.3).
-There is an overdependence on low productivity, low pay industries such as farming and food production.
+Category Findings Regional Dynamics Eurostat, the data agency of the European Union identifies NI as one of the poorest regions in the UK in terms of Gross Domestic Product per capita. • NI is the 2nd youngest UK region (median age 38.7) after London (3 There is an overdependence on low productivity, low pay industries such as farming and food production.
 An example of this is the agri-food sector which makes up 4.6% of total employment in NI compared to 2.3% in the UK and accounts for 3.7% of NI Gross Value Added (GVA) compared to 2% for the UK.
 There are areas of high deprivation, particularly in border areas with 7 out of the 10 most deprived Super Output Areas (SOAs) in the Border areas (and therefore rural).
 Despite difficulties, rural population growth is out pacing urban population growth (16% between 2000 and 2018 in rural areas vs 6% in urban areas).
-Barriers for The primary issue for many employers is access to sufficiently skilled Show which is restricting the growth potential of rural companies in Companies to Undertake labour, which is restricting the growth potential of rural companies in terms of both market size and global reach.
-Examples outlined by the Employment Working Group include the Mid Ulster engineering cluster, and the food and drink sector where skills shortages have been identified in production and production management. • There is an uncertain and unpredictable 'skills pipeline' highlighting the need to promote the establishment of linkages between local employers and education/training providers.
+Barriers for Companies to Undertake Employment The primary issue for many employers is access to sufficiently skilled labour, which is restricting the growth potential of rural companies in terms of both market size and global reach.
+Examples outlined by the Working Group include the Mid Ulster engineering cluster, and the food and drink sector where skills shortages have been identified in production and production management. • There is an uncertain and unpredictable 'skills pipeline' highlighting the need to promote the establishment of linkages between local employers and education/training providers.
 Such linkages are required to develop a pipeline of people with the skills and qualifications needed to support growth sectors and which also connect young people to key sectors (e.g. farming, engineering, IT, environmental industries).
 This could provide a mechanism to reflect rural business needs at stakeholder level while also providing the rural economy with tailored skills to meet evidenced demand.
 There is potential for further developing the links